CyberAgentGameEntertainment/NovaShader/README.md

 <b>This property is visible only when the Mode is set to Rim.</b>
 </p>
 <p>
-Set the range of the rim.
-The larger this value is, the closer to the edge the area will be colored.
+The larger this value is, the more only the areas near the edges will be colored.
 </p>
 </td></tr>
 <tr><td></td><td colspan=2><b>Sharpness</b></td><td>